appsdesh/draft-deshpande-secevent-http-multi-set-push/draft-deshpande-secevent-http-multi-set-push.md

 # Introduction

 This specification defines a mechanism by which a transmitter of a Security Event Token (SET) {{RFC8417}} can deliver multiple SETs to an intended SET Recipient via HTTP POST {{RFC7231}} over TLS in a single POST call. {{RFC8935}} focuses on the delivery of the single SET to the receiver.
-This specification builds onto {{RFC8935}} to transmit multiple SETs to the receiver in a single POST call.
+This specification defines an efficient transport mechanism and builds onto {{RFC8935}} to transmit multiple SETs to the receiver in a single POST call.

 Push-Based delivery for multiple SETs is intended to help in following scenarios: